aadilmallick/blog/src/posts/self-improvement/best-productivity-videos.md

 	- **Alternate nostril breathing**: Block the left nostril and breath in and out with the right.
 Block the right nostril and breath in and out with the left.
 This is good for calming yourself down when anxious.
 7. Do reflective journaling.
 Just freewrite about how your day went.
 Write three things that you're grateful for everyday.

+## 5 ways to build Focus and Concentration

+<div class="max-w-full my-8"><iframe width="560" height="315" src="https://www.youtube.com/embed/a-KCZ1sghLY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen class="max-w-full"></iframe></div>

+1. Precommit to your goals by holding yourself accountable publicly.
+If you want something more lowkey, write down "I will achieve x within the next 30 minutes".
+2. Remove distractions by writing them down.
+During a work session, keep a piece of paper handy next to you and each time you become distracted, write down what distracted you.
+	- You start to see the common distraction problems you have.